-A clear and straightforward process of activation, via button press or touch-screen menu and device-based feedback to a user regarding an event, (often by haptics [vibration] to ensure discretion is maintained the personal alarm user).
+A clear and straightforward process of activation, via button press or touch-screen menu and device-based feedback to a user regarding an event, (often by haptics [vibration] to ensure discretion is maintained by the personal alarm user).

-The SoloProtect ID utilises discreet use and a sleek graphical user interface to allow personal alarm users to access safety features, and menu information to assist their own dynamic risk assessment.
+The SoloProtect ID Touch utilises discreet use and a sleek graphical user interface to allow personal alarm users to access safety features, and menu information to assist their own dynamic risk assessment.

 Also, consider the support you’re given as part of the adoption process.
 Most credible suppliers of personal alarms will offer it as part of a managed solution.

-Lone worker solutions often come with advice on implementation and best practice, and a mechanism for users to be trained and supported.
+Lone worker solutions often come with advice on implementation and best practices, and a mechanism for users to be trained and supported.
 If the personal alarm is not supported, user adoption can be more difficult to gauge and manage – in such cases what seemed a very cost-effective personal alarm investment, can be under-utilised.

 Is my personal alarm accessible?

-How a device looks, and how it is worn, will often impact on usage.
+How a device looks, and how it is worn, will often impact usage.
 If a personal alarm is deemed by a user to be unsuitable or unattractive, it may end up being left in a bag or glovebox, out of use.
 Personal safety alarms can only be used properly if within a user’s reach.